Generic name: irinotecan (eye-ri-noe-TEE-kan)

-Uses For irinotecan
+Uses for irinotecan

 Irinotecan belongs to the group of medicines called antineoplastics (cancer medicines).
 It interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal cells may also be affected by the medicine, other effects may also occur.
 Some of these may be serious and must be reported to your doctor.
 Other effects, like hair loss, may not be serious but may cause concern.
 Some effects may occur after treatment with irinotecan has been stopped.
-Be sure that you have discussed with your doctor the possible side effects of irinotecan as well as the good it can do.
+Be sure that you have discussed with your doctor the possible side effects of irinotecan as well as the benefits it can do.

-Before Using irinotecan
+Before using irinotecan